deweysasser/docker-name-proxy-server/README.md

 received to that name on port 81 is proxied to the container's port 82 and traffic received on port 80 is proxied to port 80.

+## Configuring notifications

+For each container labeled 'proxy.notify' with no value, the updater will invoke "kill -HUP 1" inside that container.
+If the 'proxy.notify' label has a value, that value is taken as a command to run inside the container to notify of configuration changes.

 ## Load Balancing

-Note that several container may specifiy that they handle traffice for the same name and port combination.
+Note that several container may specifiy that they handle traffic for the same name and port combination.
 This is a supported configuration.
 The received traffic will be load-balanced between the containers subscribing to the same end point using nginx's "ip_hash"